orivej/git-compose/README.md

-git-compose unites multiple git repositories in subdirectories of a new one, rewriting history as if they always were together.
+git-compose unites multiple git repositories in subdirectories of a new one, facilitating future merges.

 Installation
 ============